 NIWA was contracted by Bay of Plenty Regional Council (BOPRC) to assess the condition of lakes within the Rotorua Region using LakeSPI (Submerged Plant Indicators); a method that focuses on submerged aquatic plants as indicators of lake ecological condition.
 The LakeSPI method (Clayton and Edwards 2006a) was developed according to Ministry for the Environment (MfE) agreed criteria for freshwater indicators, for the establishment of long-term baselines for lake SOE reporting, and to monitor trends over time.
-LakeSPI has been favourably reviewed by MfE describing it as a 'tool offering considerable value to monitor and report on ecological condition' that is 'gaining wide acceptance in New Zealand' (Hamill and Lew 2006), and this method has now been applied by agencies in eight regions of New Zealand.
-LakeSPI compliments traditional water quality monitoring, such as the Trophic Level Index method (Burns et al. 1999), by providing ecological information.
+LakeSPI has been favourably reviewed by MfE describing it as a 'tool offering considerable value to monitor and report on ecological condition' that is 'gaining wide acceptance in New Zealand' (Hamill and Lew 2006).
+The LakeSPI approach has been described (Clayton and Edwards 2006b) and an analysis of results has been published (de Winton et al. 2012) with the method now applied by agencies in eight regions of New Zealand.
+LakeSPI compliments traditional water quality monitoring, such as the Trophic Level Index method (Burns et al. 2000), by providing ecological information.
+For example, LakeSPI focuses on the littoral edges of lakes where human interaction is greatest (Clayton and Edwards, 2006a).

-The contract specifies assessment of 12 lakes with at least six lakes monitored each year to ensure that any given lake is assessed every two years since 2005.
-LakeSPI monitoring of the Rotorua lakes using established baseline sites was first completed between September 2003 (Edwards & Clayton, 2003) and March 2005 (Clayton et al. 2005), with data used to estimate three conditions for each lake:
+The BOPRC contract specifies assessment of 12 lakes with at least six lakes monitored each year to ensure that any given lake is assessed every two years since 2005.
+LakeSPI monitoring of the Rotorua lakes using established baseline sites was first completed between September 2003 (Edwards & Clayton, 2003) and March 2005 (Clayton et al. 2005), with data used to estimate three reference conditions for each lake: